 Exclusively?
 No. Not to get all #AllHairMatters on you, but anyone can use it.
 Still, SheaMoisture’s target demographic is unambiguous.
 If you go to sheamoisture.com and click on the Our Story page, the following pops up:

 Sofi Tucker started selling Shea Nuts at the village market in Bonthe, Sierra Leone in 1912.
 By age 19, the widowed mother of four was selling Shea Butter, African Black Soap and her homemade hair and skin preparations all over the countryside.
 Sofi Tucker was our Grandmother and SheaMoisture is her legacy.

-This is some black-ass shit, since any sentence containing the words “African,” “Black” and “Soap” in succession is destined to be at least as black as the first two minutes and 45 seconds of “Before I Let Go.”
+This is some black-ass shit, since any sentence containing the words “African,” “Black” and “Soap” in succession is destined to be at least as black as the first 2 minutes and 45 seconds of “Before I Let Go.”

 That’s pretty damn black.